-Is student's behavior or actions disturb the peace of the Complex or Licensed Space, or require excessive or continuing intervention from the Housing Conduct Officer, and/or DCT employees, and/or UP staff, Student may receive sanctions from the Code.
-If found in violation of the Code, Student may be removed from the Licensed Space and Complex, in addition to other appropriate sanctions.
+If Student's behavior or actions disturb the peace of the Complex or Licensed Space, or requires excessive or continuing intervention from the Residence Life and Retention Coordinator, and/or DCT employees, and/or UP staff, Student may receive sanctions from the Dunwoody Policies.
+If found in violation of one or more Dunwoody Policies and/or UP Policies, Student may be removed from the Licensed Space and Complex, in addition to other appropriate sanctions.

 The use of the Complex and the Licensed Space are limited to residential student housing use, and are not to be used for any business or commercial use.
 This includes conducting any online business.
 Student agrees to follow the "Information Technology Policies" as found in the Handbook.
-Student organization fundraising activities may be authorized following standard student organization fundraising guidelines.
-Non student organization fundraising is not allowed in Complex or Licensed Space.
+Student organization fundraising activities may be authorized following standard student organization fundraising guidelines, if permitted by the owners of the Complex.
+Non student organization fundraising is not allowed in Complex or Licensed Space